melanieihuei/dsp-project0/README.md

     Generate a dictionary of the top `n` words across all documents with the largest counts.

     In this case, we are dropping the words with a total count less than 2.
-The result file will be saved as a `.json` file and saved in the directory `yourpath/output`.
+The result file will be saved as a `.json` file in the directory `yourpath/output`.

  2. **Subproject b**

     Generate a dictionary of the top `n` words across all documents with the largest counts, without taking those stopwords in `stopwords.txt`.

     In this case, we are still dropping the words with a total count less than 2.
-The result file will be saved as a `.json` file and saved in the directory `yourpath/output`.
+The result file will be saved as a `.json` file in the directory `yourpath/output`.

  3. **Subproject c**

     Generate a dictionary of the top `n` words across all documents with the largest counts, without taking those stopwords in `stopwords.txt`.
 Moreover, for those words started with and ended with punctuations, we are stripping those punctuation before counting them.
 The punctuations we considered in this case are: `.` (periods), `,` (commas), `:` (colons), `;` (semicolons), `’` (single quotes), `!` (exclamation points), and `?` (question marks).

     In this case, we are still dropping the words with a total count less than 2, and dropping those words length not larger than 1.
-The result file will be saved as a `.json` file and saved in the directory `yourpath/output`.
+The result file will be saved as a `.json` file in the directory `yourpath/output`.

  4. **Subproject d**